matweaver7/todo_interview_app/README.md

 The Application's Home page can be found in `src/pages/Home/index.tsx`.
 This is the page where you will want to start adding your code for the app.

 Required Functionality:
-1. A text box where you can type in the text for a to-do item
+1. A text box where you can type in the text for a to-do item.
 2. A "submit" button that adds items to the top of the to-do list when clicked.
 3. A "remove" button that removes items from off the bottom of the to-do list when clicked.
 4. Each to-do item should have a way of marking it as done (the checkmark in the examples).
 When clicked it marks the item as complete and changes the to-do items text to be crossed out.